OH1KK/vox-recorder/README.md

 ## Features

 - Automatic Start/Stop: Recording begins when audio surpasses the silence threshold and ends after 5 seconds of silence.
+- Save metadata file that includes recording start and end times.
 - Real-time Feedback: Includes a VU-meter display for monitoring audio levels in real-time.

 ## License